maduranaga/AssignmentGapster/README.md

 # AssignmentGapster

-This solution implements Clean Architecture with CQRS, SQL LINQ Queries, Rate Limiting, Exception Handling, Unit Testing, Unit of Work, Generic Repository, Seril Logs,Caching (Redis), and Pagination.
+This solution implements Clean Architecture with CQRS, SQL LINQ Queries, Rate Limiting, Exception Handling, Unit Testing, Unit of Work, Generic Repository, Seril Logs,Caching , and Pagination.

 Before running the application, ensure you have the following installed: